 WHAT SHOULD I BRING TO MY SWIM LESSON?

+All members ages 2+ are required to wear a face mask in the building except when they are in the pool.
 Each swimmer needs a swimsuit and a towel.
 Children who are not potty trained are also required to wear a disposable swim diaper underneath a reusable swim diaper with a snug fit around the legs.
 If your child is under three, they must be accident free for at least six months before swimming without a double swim diaper.
 Swim diapers are available to purchase at each location.

 WHAT IS A DECK MANAGER?